cocaer/UnsupervisedMT/README.md

 # Unsupervised Machine Translation

+## Add some custom features
+- save the whole best checkpoint, not only the model
+- save the model for each interval
+- do not shuffle the test/valid set for multi-reference
+- add some online training codes

+---

 This repository contains the original implementation of the unsupervised PBSMT and NMT models presented in
 [Phrase-Based & Neural Unsupervised Machine Translation](https://arxiv.org/abs/1804.07755) (EMNLP 2018).